 Au Nok-Hin, the vice convener of the Civil Human Rights Front, said “I am afraid that Hong Kong will never enjoy any kind of freedom, including the protest today.”

-The protest is to raise awareness to the construction problem in the Shatin to Central link, and to express concerns on the recent ban on the Hong Kong National Party and regarding the legislation of Article 23.
+The march was led by the Civil Human Rights Front, and followed by many other organizations.
+The main theme is to raise awareness to the construction problem in the Shatin to Central link, and to express concerns on the recent ban on the Hong Kong National Party and on the legislation of Article 23.

-The organization is not calling for Hong Kong independence, but their members believe that the freedom of speech and gathering are basic human rights.
+The organization is not calling for Hong Kong independence, but their members said that the freedom of speech and gathering are basic human rights.

-Mr. Liang, a pro- Beijing activist who was unwilling to provide his full name, thinks of it differently.
+Liang, a pro- Beijing activist who was unwilling to provide his full name, thinks of it differently.
 He said he worked between Shenzhen and Hong Kong for many years, and he can always express his opinion freely as long as it is not insulting the Chinese government.
-He also said that those who speak against the government should be punished.

 Sébastien Roch and Ana Terrien, two French who have settled in Hong Kong since July, were watching the rally on the bridge at Wan Chai.
 They said they are impressed with how organized the protestors are performed during the march despite there being different voices.